jeromesimeon/ergo-mode/README.md

 This is ergo-mode, the Emacs mode for editing Ergo code.

-Information about Ergo can be found at: [http://ergo.accordproject.org](http://ergo.accordproject.org)

 # Credits & Disclaimer

 This is a heavily hacked Emacs mode based on [go-mode.el](https://github.com/dominikh/go-mode.el)